QusaiHroub/Simple-Calc/README.md

 # simple_calc

-Simple calculator written in c++ language by Qusia Hroub.
+Simple calculator written in c++ language by Qusai Hroub.

 This program is free software; you can redistribute it and/or modify it under the terms and conditions of the GNU General Public License,